-Annual Report to WHO about WHO WBMT collaborative projects.
+- Annual Report to WHO about WHO WBMT collaborative projects. - Report on the WBMT Pakistan Workshop together with the WBMT Education & Dissemination Committee and local organizers.
+This report has been submitted for publication.

-- Report on the WBMT Pakistan Workshop together with the Education & Dissemination Committee and local organizers. - Support for Ukrainian HCT teams. - Worldwide survey on current use of cell and gene therapies and future needs, including mapping of how practices are regulated together with the Graft Processing and Cellular Therapy Committee.
+- Support for Ukrainian HCT teams. - Collaboration with other WBMT Standing Committees in organizing the next WBMT Workshop in Mongolia in collaboration with WHO. - Dissemination of worldwide survey on current use of cell and gene therapies and future needs, including mapping of how practices are regulated together with the WBMT Graft Processing and Cellular Therapy

+Committee.